philipturner/home-built-stm/README.md

 None of this is fun to elaborate on, I'll stop here.

 _Complexity is the nemesis of progress.
 It's the reason you need $1 million and to relocate to a different city to build carbon atoms.
 I'm going to demystify and destroy this unnecessary complexity, even if it wastes a lot of my time.
 It's a bug I've been diagnosing for the last 8 months.
 I won't quit until it's patched._

+## April 11, 2025

+You don't need to wash UHV parts in a bath of boiling trichloroethylene, with 5 self-electrocuted piezos creating funny sounds.
+You need to wash UHV parts in a bath of boiling (insert different wierd chemical), with 5 self-electrocuted piezos creating funny sounds.
+All the chemical you dumped and then sinked.
+I mean drained.
+Costs more than the part. _This isn't high vacuum, kids.
+It's ultra-high vacuum.
+And endless rabbithole of unexpected costs and equipment.
+Good luck fitting it all into your truck._